 Clause 2 – Details of the Transfer

-The details of the transfer and in particular the special categories of personal data where applicable are specified in Schedule 1 which forms an integral part of the Clauses.
+The details of the transfer and in particular the special categories of personal data where applicable are specified in Exhibit A which forms an integral part of these Clauses.

 Clause 3 – Third-Party Beneficiary Clause